 Follow Recruitment Consultants on Social Media

+It’s not just employers you should be following.
 A reputable recruitment consultant will maintain an active social media presence.
 There are several advantages to following recruitment consultancy firms on social media:

 - Be the first to know about relevant jobs